Embracing Off-the-Grid Samples: Anti-aliasing via Nonuniform Sampling

-With the definitions and assumptions introduced in Section \ref{Methodology}, our methodology in this chapter will consist of modeling our nonuniform measurements via $\mathcal{S}$ and approximating the $s$ largest coefficients of $f$ in $\Psi$ (in the representation $f=\Psi g$).
+With the definitions and assumptions introduced in Section \ref{Methodology}, our methodology in this chapter will consist of modeling our $m$ nonuniform measurements via $\mathcal{S}$ and approximating the $s$ largest coefficients of $f$ in $\Psi$ (in the representation $f=\Psi g$).
+This discrete approximation will provide an accurate estimate $\textbf{f}^{\sharp}(x)$ of $\textbf{f}(x)$ for all $x\in\Omega$, achieving precision comparable to that given by the best $\frac{N}{2}$-bandlimited approximation of $\textbf{f}$ while requiring $m\ll N$ samples.

-The following is a simplified statement, assuming that $\Psi$ is an orthonormal basis.
+The following is a simplified statement, assuming that $\Psi$ is an orthonormal basis and $m\leq N$.
 We focus on this cleaner result for ease of exposition, presented as a corollary of the main result in Section \ref{mainresultproof}.
-The full statement considers more general and practical $\Psi$ that also allow for reduced sample complexity.
+The full statement considers the case $m\geq N$ and allows for more general and practical $\Psi$ that allow for reduced sample complexity.

-\begin{theorem} Under our signal model with Fourier expansion (\ref{Fexpansion}), let $\Psi\in\mathbb{C}^{N\times N}$ be an orthonormal basis with DFT-incoherence parameter $\gamma$.
-Define the interpolation kernel $\mathcal{S}$ as in Section \ref{dirichletsection} with the entries of $\Delta$ i.i.d. from any distribution satisfying our deviation model from Section \ref{DevModel} with $\theta < \frac{1}{\sqrt{2}}$.
-Let
+\begin{theorem} Let $2\leq s\leq N$ and $m\leq N$, where $m$ is the number of nonuniform samples.
+Under our signal model with Fourier expansion (\ref{Fexpansion}), let $\Psi\in\mathbb{C}^{N\times N}$ be an orthonormal basis with DFT-incoherence parameter $\gamma$.
+Define the interpolation kernel $\mathcal{S}$ as in Section \ref{dirichletsection} with the entries of $\Delta$ i.i.d. from any distribution satisfying our deviation model from Section \ref{DevModel} with $\theta < 1$.